teyyub/PrintLSInteger/README.md

 # PrintLSInteger
-This program find minimum and maximum number from entered numbers
+This program find small and large number from entered numbers